vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - To create a tremendous opportunity for growth that we can never could have achieved within just one country.
 - To Promote consistency and make it easier for tools and translators when handling translation files

+### Terminology
+* Controlled Vocabulary - ???
+* Message Key - Refers to the string that is used in place of a hardcoded message in the code
+* Message Value - Refers to the string that is fetched using a message key lookup for a given locale
+* Translation file - Contains Message key and values for a given locale
+* Static Messages - Refers to the messages values stored in the translation file
+* Dynamic Messages - ???
+* Message Format - Refers to the standard used for formatting the message values in the translation file

 ### In Scope Requirements/Use cases
 - Return localized messages based on the value passed in the accept-language header
 - Handle static messages with placeholder(s)